-The Center on Disability and Development at Texas A&M University (CDD) supports the self-determination, community integration, and quality of life of people with disabilities and their families.
+The Center on Disability and Development at Texas A&M University (CDD) supports the self-determination, community integration, diversity, and quality of life of people with disabilities and their families.
 As a federally designated University Center for Excellence in Developmental Disabilities (UCEDD), we are part of a national network of similar centers across the country, and serve as a resource to the community in the areas of education, research, and service as relates to the needs of people with disabilities.

 Mission of the CDD